Supertranslations in the bulk of spacetime: Abstract

 \section{Abstract}

 Supertranslations are usually defined as asymptotic symmetries associated with spacetime boundaries, such as null infinity and black hole horizons.
 In this Letter, we show that supertranslations admit a natural, coordinate-independent extension into the bulk of spacetime, realized as transitions between families of null hypersurfaces.
-This construction applies to generic spacetimes in arbitrary dimensions and unifies the realizations of supertranslations at null infinity and black hole horizons.
-The associated symmetry algebra can be realized by light-ray operators defined on the null hypersurface.
+This construction applies to generic spacetimes admitting null boundaries with residual symmetries and unifies the realizations of supertranslations at null infinity and finite-distance null hypersurfaces such as black hole horizons.
+The bulk supertranslation is connected to boundary supertranslation by characteristic flows.
+The associated symmetry algebra at the linearized level can be realized by light-ray operators defined on the null hypersurface and the bulk supertranslation acts as a zero-mode operator in the context of light-cone quantization.
 Within this framework, the gravitational wave memory effect corresponds to a shift of null hypersurfaces in the bulk.
-As explicit examples, we compute bulk supertranslations in Minkowski spacetime in arbitrary dimensions and in four-dimensional Schwarzschild spacetime, where we uncover a novel curvature-induced memory effect with observable consequences for light propagation.
+As explicit examples, we compute bulk supertranslations in Minkowski spacetime and four-dimensional Schwarzschild spacetime, where we uncover a novel curvature-dependent memory effect with observable consequences for light propagation.